Afro-Argentines: Immigrants from Angola

-Gastronomic Patio on May Avenue in Buenos Aires.
+Esquina porteña, an 1865 painting by Prilidiano Pueyrredón.

-There are around 100,000 predominantly descendants of Angolan immigrants in Argentina, according to the 2022 census there are 177 people born in Angola living in Argentina.
+There are around 100,000 descendants of Angolan immigrants in Argentina; according to the 2022 census there are 177 people born in Angola living in Argentina.

-In 1680–1777 came at least 40,000 slaves in the region, while among the latter date and 1812, when traffic was halted, some 70,000 were landed in Buenos Aires and Montevideo (that figure must be added another, unknown, admitted slave overland from Rio Grande do Sul).
-The 22 percent of which came directly from Sub-Saharan Africa came from Congo and Angola.
-Actually left many more but one in five, on average, died on boats.
+In 1680–1777 at least 40,000 slaves were brought to the region, while between the latter date and 1812, when trafficking was halted, some 70,000 were landed in Buenos Aires and Montevideo (to which figure must be added another, unknown, quantity of slaves brought overland from Rio Grande do Sul).
+Twenty-two percent of these slaves came directly from Sub-Saharan Africa—specifically Congo and Angola.
+Many more than these had been taken from Africa but one in five, on average, died on the boats.

-After, the May Revolution banned the slave trade and then sanctioned freedom of wombs, but not abolished slavery, as did leaders favor the right of ownership over freedom.
-It is currently believed that among the Black population of Argentina, the predominant Angolan ancestry is the largest, the majority come from the cities of Cabinda, Luanda and Benguela.
+Later, the May Revolution banned the slave trade and then sanctioned the freedom of wombs, but did not abolish slavery, as leaders favored the rights of owners over granting freedom to enslaved people.
+It is currently believed that among the Black population of Argentina, those of predominantly Angolan ancestry form the largest group; the majority originate from the cities of Cabinda, Luanda and Benguela.

 Immigrants from Cape Verde

 Cape Verdean Argentines in Buenos Aires (2012).

-Between 12,000 and 15,000 descendants of immigrants from Cape Verde living in Argentina, of whom about 300 are native to the African continent.
+Between 12,000 and 15,000 descendants of immigrants from Cape Verde live in Argentina, of whom about 300 are native to the African continent.

 This immigration began in the late 19th century and became important from the 1920s.
-The busiest periods were between 1927 and 1933 and the third, after 1946.
-These migrations were mainly due to droughts in the African country that originated famine and death.
+The busiest periods were between 1927 and 1933 and after 1946.
+These migrations were mainly due to droughts in Cape Verde that caused famine and death.

-They were expert sailors and fishermen, which is why most places settled in ports such as Rosario, Buenos Aires, San Nicolás, Bahía Blanca, Ensenada and Dock Sud.
-95% of them got jobs in the Military Navy, in the Merchant Navy in the Fluvial Fleet of Argentina and in YPF dockyards or the ELMA.
+Cape Verdean immigrants were expert sailors and fishermen, which is why most places settled in ports such as Rosario, Buenos Aires, San Nicolás, Bahía Blanca, Ensenada and Dock Sud.
+Ninety-five percent of them got jobs in the military navy, the merchant navy, the fluvial fleet of Argentina and the YPF dockyards or the Empresa Líneas Marítimas Argentinas.

 Immigrants from Dominican Republic

 Afro-Dominican Folkloric Dance Group in Buenos Aires.

-From the early 1990s until the 2001 economic crisis, as a result of a peso-dollar conversion policy, there was a wave of migration from poor countries to the country to work, earn high wages in dollars, and return to their countries of origin with a significant amount of hard earned.
-Then, Black and Mixed Dominican women began arriving, many of them seeking prostitution, either voluntarily or having fallen prey to human trafficking.
+From the early 1990s until the 2001 economic crisis, as a result of a peso-dollar conversion policy, there was a wave of migration from poor countries to Argentina to work, earn high wages in dollars, and return to their countries of origin with a significant amount of savings.
+As a result, Black and Mixed Dominican women began arriving, many of them to work as prostitutes, either voluntarily or having fallen prey to human trafficking.

-A second wave of this type of immigrant began in 2008: applications from Dominican women to settle in the country increased from 663 in 2007 to 1,168 in 2008, according to statistics from the Immigration Office.
+More of this type of immigrant began to arrive in 2008: applications from Dominican women to settle in the country increased from 663 in 2007 to 1,168 in 2008, according to statistics from the Immigration Office.
 Authorities implemented controls to uncover fake tourists and combat the mafias that brought them in.
 Thus, in April 2009, some 166 Dominican women were rejected and returned to their country.
 Today there are 10,324 Dominican immigrants.